AMC Spirit: Turbo pace car

 Both used the Spirit liftback body with the first one shown by PPG Industries featuring a white/red/blue/black painted production 1979 Spirit AMX with covered headlamps and integrated and smoothed front bumper and air dam unit.
 The current status of this car is unknown.

 The 1981 car was a highly modified fastback constructed by Autodynamics of Troy, Michigan under contract from PPG Industries.
 Designed by Dick Teague, AMC's Vice President of Automotive Design, the body has a more aerodynamic efficient, fiberglass shell with smooth bumpers.
 A unique ram air induction system was designed into the rear quarter panel while the rear featured an integrated spoiler with a high center fuel fill.
 The interior was modified to include new front racing bucket seats along with a special roll bar and cage.

-The turbo-charged and fuel-injected 258 CID I6 was built by Turbo-Systems Inc. to produce 450 bhp.
-The car is equipped with Goodyear Eagle GT low profile 245x50x16 tires on 16x8-inch "Gotti" aluminum alloy wheels.
+The turbocharged and fuel-injected 258 CID I6 was built by Turbo-Systems Inc. to produce 450 bhp.
+The car is equipped with Goodyear Eagle GT low profile 245/50x16 tires on 16 × 8 in Gotti aluminum alloy wheels.
 The car made its debut as the official pace car for the Milwaukee 150 on 7 June 1981, for the 14 race series.

 This was the final chapter in AMC's AMX racing story and the car went to AMC's Vice President of Design, Richard Teague.
 It has since been maintained by collectors with the AMX Turbo regularly appearing at automobile shows.

 Performance

-Building on the AMC Gremlin's ease with which they could be modified for higher street performance, as well as their inherent inexpensiveness and strength, AMC Spirits were used in drag racing.
+Exploiting the ease and low cost of modifying an AMC Gremlin for higher performance, as well as their inherent strength, Spirits were used in drag racing.
 According to Hot Rod magazine, "these little cars are very cool, and while they're not traditional muscle cars, they're plenty strong in terms of performance."

-Using mostly AMC hardware, the AMC Spirit can perform exceptionally well as a street car and in multiple racing arenas (including quarter-mile e.t. of 12.8 at 110 mph), with the finished vehicle costing only about $10,000.
+Using mostly AMC hardware, the AMC Spirit could perform exceptionally well as a street car and in multiple racing arenas (including quarter-mile e.t. of 12.8 at 110 mph), with the finished vehicle costing only about $10,000.
 Some owners of Spirits have been converted with the 360 CID AMC V8 engines and run the quarter-mile drag strip on an 11.88 dial.
 AMC Spirits in the Factory Street class have run e.t. of 10.62 at 126.27 mph.

 Some owners of Spirits have also heavily modified their cars for pro-class drag racing using AMC engines.
 Other engines have also been substituted.